judy-vrc/vrchat-room-tutorial/README.md

 ## A word on optimization

 Our world is fairly small, so we've mostly optimized what could be optimized so far.
 We've kept the number of meshes low, which isn't always a good thing when it comes to worlds.
 For larger worlds, like houses with many different rooms, we'll want to use occlusion culling to avoid having to render other rooms we cannot see.
 Occlusion culling works by not rendering meshes that are hidden, and thus it benefits from a scene that is divided into smaller meshes rather than the entire house being one single monolithic mesh.
 Our world is just one room, so we can safely keep the walls, floor and ceiling as one mesh.
+For more info, read [Multiple rooms](#multiple-rooms) below.

 ## Replacing a mesh with an updated version